 Upon review of this complaint, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c).
-Complainant's allegations of misconduct-that the judge violated her oath of office and the Constitution, and that the judge wrongfully dismissed her case-are directly related to the merits of a decision or procedural ruling.
-See RJCP 11(c)(1)(B).
+Complainant's allegations of misconduct-that the special master's issuance of a show cause order is evidence of bias, and that the special master's requirements for proof of vaccine causation are excessive-are directly related to the merits of a decision or procedural ruling and lack sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
+See RJCP 11(c)(1)(B), RJCP 11(c)(1)(D).
 Therefore:

-IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the named judge engaged in cognizable misconduct that is prejudicial to the administration of the business of the court.
-See RJCP 3(h)(1).
+IT IS ORDERED that the complaint is DISMISSED because the complainant has not demonstrated that the special master engaged in cognizable misconduct that is prejudicial to the effective and expeditious administration of the business of the court.
+See RJCP 1(a).